ktseytlin/kerent.me/_posts/blog/2016-04-24-Intro-to-Terraform-Modules.md

 * Due to the restrictiveness of VPN, if you are working on Terraform Modules over VPN you will likely encounter issues (even if you've set up your proxy).
 This might not actually be because of you, but rather because of VPN.
 * **Do not nest modules.** It seems like an awesome idea and really cool, however, this is bad practice.
 You will likely end up breaking things.
 * Can create graphical ways to view the module interaction.
 Check out Terraform documentation for more info on this.
+* There is the possibility for a race condition to emerge.
+Also use the graph capability of Terraform - if your graph looks like a circle you may need to rethink a bit.

 *Good Links to Read:*